 In 2010 the College and the Unger Family Foundation began to reenvision a new direction for the program while still remaining true to the long standing work and history of the Ungers in both Cleveland and Croatia.

 Today, the program serves to support and foster economic and community development through independent research and civic education and engagement.
+The Unger Program at the Levin College of Urban Affairs provides matching funding to the Center for Economic Development's U.S. Economic Development Administration University Center initiatives.

 Professor Awarded Grant in Support of Economics of Digital Transformation Conference